khalil-hub/Life-expectancy-analysis-Japan/README.md

 - One-Hot Encoding: Converts each unique category into a new binary column using **pd.get_dummies** and is best used for categories with no inherent order (Country, color)
 - Label encoding: Assigns a unique integer to each category using **fit_transform** and is best used for categories that have order or ranking (High school, college..)
 7. *Normalize or standardize Numeric Data*
 Scaling ensures that all numerical features contribute equally to the model therefore making sure that different features (eg. life expectancy in years and salaries in millions) have the same range will ensure consistency with machine learning models that are sensitive to the scale of numerical values (eg. linear regression, NN, clustering).
-This would involve either Standardization or Normalization
+This would involve either Standardization or Normalization or applying a log transformtaion
 - Standardization: scale the data to have a mean of 0 and a standard deviation of 1 and is very useful for algorithms that assume normally distributed data like SVM, PCA using **SrandardScaler()**
 - Normalization: scale the data to fit within a specific range such as [0, 1] and is very Useful for when absolute values matter eg. distance based algorithm like KNN using **MinMaxScaler()**
 8. *Save the cleaned data*
 Store the cleaned and processed dataset for future use (Check Cleaned_Japan_Life_Expectancy.xlsx file)

-# EDA (Exploratory Data Analysis) using JupyterNotebook
+# EDA (Exploratory Data Analysis) using JupyterNotebook (check exploratory_analysis.ipynb file)
 - Generate summary statistics like mean, min, max and standard deviation
 - Plot distributions of features using Histograms to identify skewness and patterns
 - Visualize correlations between features (x) and targets (y) using a heatmap (~+1 Strong, ~-1 Neg_strong, 0 No_correlation)
 - Pair plots for key features to visualize the relationship between multiple key features simultaneously
 - Identify erros, outliers and anolmalies using Boxplots
 - Identify strong and weak correlations between features and targets using heat map and plot pairing
+- Use variance Inflation Factor (VIF) test to ensure no severe multicolinearity exists(~1 good, >10 High)

 # Feature engineering (Check Data_Pre_Processing.py file)
 Transform the data to improve model performance by:
-- Selecting the relevant features based on correlation analysis and the target
+- Selecting the relevant features (Independant Variable) based on correlation analysis(Correlation Heatmap) and the target (Dependant Variable) while avoiding multicollinearity (features that are highly correlated may impact the model negatively)
 - Creating derived features if necessary

 # Data splitting (Check Data_Pre_Processing.py file)